TheBnl/event-tickets/README.md

 composer require bramdeleeuw/silverstripe-event-tickets
 ```

 Add the nessesary extensions to the DataObject you want to sell tickets on.
 This can be an Event, for example with an [events module](https://github.com/xddesigners/silverstripe-events).
-Or you can add the tickets to your site config, when you are selling tickets for an festival where one ticket grants access to multiple events.
+Or you can add the tickets to a special tickets Page, when, for example, you are selling tickets for an festival where one ticket grants access to multiple events.

 ```yml
 # the object that sells tickets